PHPVibe/PHPVibe/README.md

 Repo for https://phpvibe.com/phpvibe/p1/

-Requires a free license key to install, head to  https://phpvibe.com/login and then https://phpvibe.com/licensing
+Requires a free license key to install, head to  https://phpvibe.com/login and then https://phpvibe.com/licensing to easily get it.